ephemeral8997/ephemeral8997/README.md

 # Hi, I'm ephemeral8997

-Self-taught developer with nearly a decade of hands-on experience.
-I focus on building practical tools, automating tasks, and solving problems through code.
+A self-taught developer with nearly a decade of experience building practical tools, automating tasks, and solving problems through code.

 ## Skills & Tools

-- Languages: Python, Lua 5.3, HTML, CSS, SQL, Regex, Bash
+- Languages: Python, Lua 5.3, HTML, CSS, SQL, Regex, Bash (I could be learning more)
 - Familiar with: Networking basics, cryptography concepts, web server setup
 - Past experience: JavaScript and Node.js (not currently active)

 ## What I Do

-I’ve built a wide range of things: bots, scripts, utilities, workflow tools, broken system fixes, and more.
-I value clean logic, simplicity, and solving real-world problems.
+I build and fix things, from bots and automation scripts to utilities and workflow tools.
+My focus is on clean logic and solving real-world problems.

 ## Why I’m Here

-I’m not here to talk big.
-I’m here to do the work, improve steadily, and keep building what I know.
-This space is my archive, my lab, and my way of showing what I do best.
+To build, improve, and contribute.
+This space is where I maintain my projects, experiment, and share what I’ve done.

 ## Contact